Other Services │ Carotid Disease

 A clot that results in a total loss of blood flow to the brain causes a stroke (cerebral vascular accident or CVA).
 The person may experience the same symptoms as those of a mini-stroke in addition to a loss of consciousness.
 Unlike a TIA, a stroke is not temporary and it results in damage to brain cells.

 You should never ignore the symptoms of TIA.
 About one-third of all people who have a mini-stroke will have a stroke, often within 48 hours of the initial attack.
 A mini-stroke is your warning that you may have carotid disease.
-You need to seek the services of a vascular doctor to diagnose your condition.
+You need to seek the services of a vascular doctor or vascular surgeon to diagnose your condition.

 Magnetic resonance angiography (MRA) is a painless, non-invasive test that detects blockages in the carotid arteries.
 Because it is non-invasive, you do not have to change your eating schedule or stop taking some medications prior to the test.